John R. Countryman: Foreign Service career

 In 1970, Countryman was transferred to Libya to serve as chief of the economic section of the diplomatic mission.
 In the absence of political dialogue with Muammar Gaddafi and Libyan authorities, his office concentrated on economic affairs.
 His first assignment was to organize the US exhibition at the Tripoli International Fair, for which his group received a distinguished honor award.
 In 1972, he was elected president of the American Foreign Service Association/Tripoli.
 In 1973, he was denied re-entry to Libya three times on the pretext that his passport was not written in Arabic.

 From 1971 to 1975, Countryman served as Deputy Chief of Mission in Libreville, Gabon, in west-central Africa.
 During his Gabonese tour, Countryman and his wife also toured South Africa, which was then under apartheid.

 As a candidate for senior training, Countryman returned to the United States with his wife in 1975 to attend the United States Army War College in Carlisle, Pennsylvania.
 His study project paper, "Iran in the View of the Persian Gulf Emirates", was published in May 1976.
 In 1976, thanks to his diplomatic experience in Saudi Arabia and familiarity with the Persian Gulf states and emirates, plus the research he did at the Army War College, Countryman was tapped for the post of Deputy Director of Arabian Peninsula Affairs (ARP) at the State Department, where he worked until 1978.
-This period marked an increase in wealth in Saudi Arabia due to its oil reserves, and Congress' passage of a law restricting arms sales to areas that had newfound wealth.
-Countryman briefed Democrat and Republican Congressmen on the issues, which included Israel's concern over the supply of American weaponry to Saudi Arabia.
+This period marked an increase in wealth in Saudi Arabia due to its oil reserves, and Congress's passage of a law restricting arms sales to areas that had newfound wealth.
+Countryman briefed Democratic and Republican Congressmen on the issues, which included Israel's concern over the supply of American weaponry to Saudi Arabia.
 Countryman explained: "It was in Israel's best interest that the United States had access to oil and there be stable oil and financial markets in the world.
 So then the issues came down to just how sophisticated the weaponry is that you sell to Saudi Arabia, and what controls do you put in place so you make sure it is not used against Israel".
 Countryman also briefed US federal agencies on the topics of human rights and narcotics.

 In 1978, Countryman was promoted to Acting Director of ARP.
 He spent much of his time dealing with the Iran hostage crisis through briefing the Saudis and the Gulf States, and working on foreign policy initiatives with other governments and the United Nations.
 He also helped negotiate a military access agreement between the U.S. and Oman which was signed in September 1980.